mdelobelle/metadatamenu/docs/fileclasses.md

 > NB 2: "input" type attributes dont need a setting, leaving the name of the attribute only will categorize this attribute automatically as an "input" type.

-A field settings is written in JSON and must be written as a value of and "inline (dataview) field"
+A field settings is written in JSON (using double-quote only `"` )and must be written as a value of and "inline (dataview) field"

 ### example